RadiantLabs/microgrid-appliance-analysis/README.md

   - min percent of charge for the batttery -> make a field.
 Default it 52.46135.
     - Total Unmet Load -> Original Unmet Load
     - Additional Unmet Load
-    - When battery state of charge floor is first hit (as percent specified by user - 52.46135%), then take the energy content from the battery (29.97862)
+    - When battery state of charge floor is first hit (as percent specified by user - 52.46135%), then take the energy content from the battery (29.97862).
+This is a homerStats() calculation

 * Load Curves
   - Reference Lines: http://recharts.org/en-US/examples/LineChartWithReferenceLines